-By attending the UT CELTA program, you can obtain two certificates, one from Cambridge and the other from UT.
-UT is one of the most prestigious institutions to offer the CELTA, meaning you would study at a university with a long history of excellence in academics and education.
-All of our UT CELTA tutors have graduate degrees.
-As a UT-CELTA student, you will also have access to UT's vast libraries, sports facilities, free local bus passes, and other discounts and benefits available to UT affiliates.
+By attending the UT CELTA Centre, you can obtain two certificates: one from Cambridge and the other from The University of Texas at Austin.
+We are one of the most prestigious institutions to offer the CELTA, and you would study at a university with a long history of excellence in academics and education.
+All of our CELTA tutors have graduate degrees.
+Students enrolled at the UT CELTA Centre will also have access to UT's vast libraries and can ride the local mass transit system free-of-charge while studying with us.

-More detailed information about CELTA, including a detailed course description and curriculum, is available from Cambridge University.
-You may also call our office at 512-471-2480, or email firstname.lastname@example.org.
+More information about CELTA, including a detailed course description and curriculum, is available from Cambridge University.
+You may also call our office at 512-471-2480, or e-mail firstname.lastname@example.org.

 Applications are open for all upcoming sessions.
 See our dates and costs page for more information and pricing.

 The Texas Global building is currently closed and CELTA staff are available remotely.
 If you have any questions, e-mail email@example.com or call (512) 471-2480.